jonascarpay/apecs/examples/Shmup.md

 shmup`.
 Since this document is a literate Haskell file (or a rendered markdown file, in which case the `.lhs` file is in the same folder), you can also compile it directly with GHC and run the game.
 The arrow keys move you, space shoots, escape quits.

-If you have any questions while working through this tutorial, don’t hesitate to create an issue, or drop by the Gitter chat room.
-One of the biggest challenges working on apecs has been figuring out how to best communicate the core concepts to people.
-Once you understand something, it becomes very difficult to imagine how anyone could not understand it So, please help me in figuring out which parts of this text need to be explained better/differently/in more detail.
+If you have any questions or suggestions while working through this tutorial, don’t hesitate to create an issue, or drop by the Gitter chat room.

 Let’s start at the top.
 Apecs’ type-level machinery tends to effect a large number of pragma’s.
 Don’t worry, GHC will happily let you know if